tete1030/openwrt-fastbuild-actions/README.md

 10. **Commit and push** your changes.
 This will automatically trigger an incremental building.
 However, it will fail as you haven't built base builder. **Just let it fail** or cancel it in the Actions page.
 11. **Publish** a release.
 This is for full building of base builder.
 Or you can use [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher) to manually trigger the building. (`Type`: `docker-build`, `Payload`: leave it empty)
 12. Wait for `docker-build` job to finish.
-13. ~~Link this base builder to incremental builders for following building process.~~ This step is not necessary anymore, it will be automatically executed when running following building. <del>After `docker-build` finished, use [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher) to mark this builder as the builder used for incremental building.
-Parameters are: `Type`: `docker-build-inc`, `Payload`: `{"use_latest": true}` ; and (`Type`: `docker-build-package`, `Payload`: `{"use_latest": true}`)</del>
-14. Collect your files in the `docker-build` job's `Artifacts` menu
+13. Collect your files in the `docker-build` job's `Artifacts` menu

 ### Following building 后续编译

 After the base builder has been made, you only need the following step to build your firmware and packages when you want to change your config.
-The building process generally only takes 20 minutes to 1 hour depending on the extent your config has changed.
+The building process generally only takes **20 minutes ~ 1 hour** depending on the extent your config has changed.

 1. Commit and push your changes
 2. Wait for `docker-build-inc` or `docker-build-package` to finish
 3. Collect your files in the `docker-build-inc` or `docker-build-package` job's `Artifacts` menu

-### Remake your `docker-build-inc` builder or `docker-build-package` builder 重建编译环境
+### Re-link your builders 重建编译环境

 Because the `docker-build-inc` builder and `docker-build-package` builder are reusing previous building state, the builder image may grow larger and larger.
-The builder itself may fall into some wrong state.
+The builder itself may also fall into some wrong state.
 If so, you can remake them from the base builder.

-1. Use [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher) to mark the latest base builder as the builder used for incremental building. (`Type`: `docker-build-inc` or `docker-build-package`, `Payload`: `{"use_latest": true}`)
+1. Use [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher) to link the latest base builder to the builder used for incremental building.
+   - For `docker-build-inc`, use parameters:
+     - Type: `docker-build-inc`
+     - Client Payload: `{"use_latest": true}`
+   - For `docker-build-package`, use parameters:
+     - Type: `docker-build-package`
+     - Payload:
+       - `{"use_latest": true}` if you want to use the base builder from `docker-build`
+       - `{"use_latest_inc": true}` if you want to use the incremental builder from `docker-build-inc`
-2. Wait for `docker-build-inc` or `docker-build-package` to finish
+2. Wait for jobs to finish
-3. Collect your files in the `docker-build-inc` or `docker-build-package` job's `Artifacts` menu
+3. Collect your files in the job's `Artifacts` menu

-### Building options
+### Manually trigger building and its options

+The following options are only usable when triggering building from [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher)

+#### Global

+- `debug`(bool): entering tmate during and after building, allowing you to SSH into the Actions
+- `push_when_fail`(bool): always push even if the building process fails.
+Not recommended to use

+#### For `docker-build-inc`

+- `update_repo`(bool): do `git pull` on repo.
+It could fail if there is any tracked file in the repo that has changed.
+- `update_feeds`(bool): do `git pull` on feeds and your own packages.
+It could fail if any tracked file changed.
+- `use_latest`(bool): instead of using itself's previous builder, use latest base builder

+#### For `docker-build-package`

+- `update_feeds`(bool): same to previous
+- `use_latest`(bool): same to previous
+- `use_latest_inc`(bool): instead of using itself's previous builder, use latest incremental builder generated by `docker-build-inc`

+#### Examples

+To trigger rebuilding base builder,
+1. Open your forked repo
+2. Click "Repo Dispatch" at the top right corner (left of the "Watch" button)
+3. Fill `docker-build` for "Type" prompt
+4. Fill `{"debug": true}` for "Client Payload" prompt
+5. Open the job's log page, wait for the SSH command shown up

 ## Details

-### Files

-To be finished

 ### Building process explained